Anti-cheat is back in the spotlight

 What has shifted is player behavior.
 More users are now:

-- Checking for anti-cheat disclosures before purchasing
+- checking for anti-cheat disclosures before purchasing

-- Leaving negative reviews specifically tied to DRM or kernel drivers
+- leaving negative reviews specifically tied to DRM or kernel drivers

-- Requesting refunds immediately after discovering requirements
+- requesting refunds immediately after discovering requirements

 This is showing up most clearly on Steam, where review sections and discussions are acting as early warning systems.
-Anti-cheat is no longer a background technical detail it is a visible product feature that directly affects conversion and sentiment.
+Anti-cheat is no longer a background technical detail.
+It is a visible product feature that directly affects conversion and sentiment.

 A structural shift, not a temporary backlash